02zx/02zx.github.io/tutorial/molecular dynamics simulation/Collection_of_Phase_Diagram.md

 [^22]:Absence of amorphous forms when ice is compressed at low temperature.
 Nature volume 569, pages542–545 (2019)
 [^23]:Molecular dynamics analysis of elastic properties and new phase formation during amorphous ices transformations.
 Scientific Reports volume 12, Article number: 13325 (2022)
 [^24]:Phase Diagram of H2O: Thermodynamic Functions of the Phase Transitions of High-Pressure Ices
+[^25]:Determining the phase diagram of water from direct coexistence simulations: The phase diagram of the TIP4P/2005 model revisited